 There seems to be a trend these days to take your dog for a walk and listen to music at the same time, using earphones.
-I’ve lost count of how many times I’ve jingled my bell repeatedly, even raised my voice, to catch their attention but they remain deaf to the world.
+I’ve lost count of how many times I’ve jingled my bell repeatedly, even raised my voice in a calm and considerate manner, to catch their attention but they remain deaf to the world.
 The dog usually hears or sees me but the owners often to do.
 I try my best but it’s their own fault if they get the fright of their lives when I scoot past.

 One of the main hazards of kick scooting is going too fast, though its not actually the speed that’s the issue, rather, its the ability to stop quick enough to avoid any potential hazards.
 Time and time again I see a kick scooter rider blasting down a hill or round a bend, with no chance of stopping, say for example, a dog should suddenly appear.
 My advice is simple, always be able to stop in the distance you can see to be clear.

 Even the most well-trained pooch can be unpredictable, particularly when someone is approaching them on a kick scooter.
 Always assume that the dog will get in your way.
 It does not have any road sense, so always slow down and be able, and ready, to stop, or at least avoid an encounter.
 A well-known point, if the dog is on one side of the path and the owner on the other, the dog will get in your way.